 RDS Science Fairs

-Each year, the Royal Dublin Society (RDS) hosts non-competitive primary science fairs where classes of students can present a project and learn from other students.
-The Partnership co-sponsors the Limerick fair and provides travel grants to the Dublin Fair for schools that are a significant distance away.
+Each year, the Royal Dublin Society (RDS) hosts non-competitive primary science fairs where classes of students present their scientific investigations and attend educational workshops.
+The Partnership is a co-sponsor of the Limerick and Belfast Fairs and a long-time supporter of the Dublin Fair.